open-runtimes/examples/ruby/deepgram-audio-summary/README.md

-# 🔉📃 Transcribe Audio with Deepgram
+# 🔉📃 Summarize Audio with Deepgram

 A Ruby Cloud Function for transcribing audio number using [Deepgram API](https://deepgram.com/).